The following terms are related to processes:

-Contains information that pertains to one LWP and must always be in main memory
+proc – Contains information that pertains to the whole process and must be in main memory all the time.

-Contains the “per process” information that is swappable
+user – Contains the "per process" information that is swappable.

 The following figure illustrates the relationships among these process structures.